Principal Investigatorship at SLAC

 Who is eligible to become a principal investigator at SLAC?

-Based on RPH section 2, there are three routes to PI eligibility that are most relevant to SLAC employees.
+Based on RPH section 2, these categories to PI eligibility are relevant to SLAC employees.

 - The proposed project must be a demonstrably important component of the success of the overall interdisciplinary program, as defined above

-- There is no member of the Academic Council or MCL faculty associated with the large interdisciplinary project who is qualified to take responsibility for the scientific direction of the prospective research project
+- There is no member of the Academic Council faculty associated with the large interdisciplinary project who is qualified to take responsibility for the scientific direction of the prospective research project

 - No incremental space will be required for the project

-- For each graduate student participating on the project, a qualified faculty member has been identified to assure that the student's research program and the education derived from it are consistent with the degree for which the student is a candidate
+For each graduate student participating in the project, a qualified faculty member has been identified to ensure that the student's research program and the education derived from it are consistent with the degree for which the student is a candidate

 What is the process for initiating a PI waiver?